 The 59-year-old praised his players after an injury-time goal saw them record a famous away win on Tuesday night

-The Turkish champion was held to a 1-1 draw in the first leg but secured a famous victory when Umut Bulut’s stoppage time winner put the tie beyond doubt.
+The Turkish champions were held to a 1-1 draw in the first leg but secured a famous victory when Umut Bulut’s stoppage time winner put the tie beyond doubt.

 After falling behind to an early Roman Neustadter strike, Gala responded with two first-half goals from Hamit Altintop and Burak Yilmaz.